pingidentity/pf-authn-js-widget/CONTRIBUTING.md

-# Contributing to the PingFederate Authentication Widget
+# Contributing to the JavaScript Widget for the PingFederate Authentication API

-Thank you for taking the time to help improve the Authentication Widget.
+Thank you for taking the time to help improve the JavaScript Widget for the PingFederate Authentication API.
 It is very much appreciated!

 Issue reports and enhancement requests are reviewed and prioritized internally.
 Please understand that we may not be able to address all of them or provide an estimated time for resolution or implementation.